-If you consider buying a tablet and would like to learn some info on the Nexus 7 from a real user/tech guy, read below.
-I don’t side with Apple or Android, or Amazon.
-So I try to compare everything fairly.
+If you are considering buying a tablet and want to learn about the Nexus 7 from a real user/tech guy, read below.
+I don’t side with Apple, droid, or Amazon.
+So, I try to compare everything fairly.

 The official Google Nexus & in Hand